ColumPaget/ColumsCut/README.md

  : select only these characters

 *-d, -t, --delimiter*=[list]
  : list of delimiter characters.
 Default is just the 'tab' character.
+Multiple instances of -t or -d are allowed

+*-D, --delimstr*=[delim]
+ : use a string as a delimiter rather than a list of single character delimiter.
+Only one string delimiter can be used and it cannot be used in combination with -d or -t options

 *-f, --fields=LIST*
  : select only these fields;  also print any line without delimiter characters, unless the -s option is specified